Loading...

 Goal #3: Marketing & List-Building Focus

-• In addition to increasing your sales, each feature that CartQ offers is designed to capture the customer's information so you can follow up with them later on at a very low cost via email and text.
+• Each feature is designed to capture the customer's information so you can follow up with them later on at a very low cost via email and text.

 • For example, a customer can scan a QR code to view an online menu, but CartQ optionally introduces a page in the middle of that sequence that allows the customer to sign up to receive a free gift or continue on to view the menu.